Eye in the Sky

 ZZ and Ron Smith arrived and started to rig whilst John and I sat in the warmth of my car - but, by the time J and I left neither had launched.
 Back at the caravan orographic cloud outside the caravan for the next tow hours makes me wonder if they ever did.

-At about 5pm the wind started to ease, and J and I were going to meet up at White Horse before I decided that
+At about 5pm the wind started to ease, and J and I were going to meet up at White Horse before I decided that I would prefer more ordinary conditions to perform my first real tandem flight than 16mph SSE at White Horse.

 Later, back at the caravan at Durdle Door, the wind eased enough to tell Alastair F that I thought Durdle Door might become flyable soon.
 He had indicated to me at the meeting on Thursday that he would like to fly there.
 Between telling him that I thought the wind was easing and his arrival, the wind did ease and we were out on launch as soon as he arrived.